What happens in a planning meeting?

 Where and when are Committee meetings held?

 Meetings are normally held every six weeks at County Hall on Loughborough Road, West Bridgford, Nottingham.
-Details of the dates of committee meetings can be found on the County Council meeting diary.
+As detailed above, over the last year the Council’s scheduled committee meetings were held virtually to deal with planning decisions that were required during this period.

 Who may speak?